Causes: The many colours of hydrogen – fossil fuel scam

 Summary

-- Hydrogen (H) is the most abundant element in the universe and is completely colourless.
-As a gas, it makes up 70% of the sun, and 90% of the planet Jupiter.
+- Hydrogen (H) is the most abundant element in the universe; it makes up 70% of the sun and 90% of Jupiter.
 On Earth, it is present as a gas in the atmosphere only in tiny amounts – less than 1 part per million by volume.
 Any pure hydrogen (H) that enters the atmosphere quickly escapes the Earth’s gravity into space.
-It is nevertheless abundant when combined with other molecules, like oxygen, to form compounds like water (H2O) and carbon to produce methane (CH4)
+It is nevertheless abundant when combined with other molecules, like oxygen, to form compounds like water (H2O) and carbon to produce methane (CH4).
+In some underground locations, due to the chemical interaction between certain rocks and groundwater, it can be found as gas.

-- Blue hydrogen is a term invented by the fossil-fuel industry to greenwash its dirty processes that release both carbon dioxide CO2 and methane CH4 into the atmosphere while claiming that some CO2 is stored underground, with no evidence that it can’t escape (see Carbon Capture technologies this website).
+- Blue hydrogen is a term invented by the fossil-fuel industry to greenwash dirty processes that release these greenhouse gases while claiming that some CO2 is captured and stored underground, with no evidence that it can’t escape (see Carbon Capture technologies this website).

-- Blue: fossil fuel greenwashing of black, brown, or grey hydrogen
+- Blue: fossil fuel greenwashing to market black, brown, or grey hydrogen:

 More information